 A new transport bill proposes a nationwide ban on pavement parking - with a few exceptions.

-So we need folks who live in Scotland to write to their MSPs and ensure there are no loopholes.
+Soon the process of finalising the new act will begin - and we will need folks who live in Scotland to ensure there are no loopholes.

 ... and yet pavement parking remains legal in most parts of the UK.
 Begging the question: how do vehicles manage to park on the pavements in the first place?